Bio

 PhD Admission at HKU Business School

 I regularly receive emails soliciting my interest in hiring PhD students, but this is unnecessary.
-There is a misperception that individual faculty members have independent funding for and can decide on PhD admissions.
-However, this is not true in our school.
-PhD admission decisions in our area are committee-based.
-However, if you are already a doctoral student interested in ESG and institutional analysis, there might be a visiting opportunity.
+In my current institution, PhD admission decisions in our area are committee-based.
+However, if you are already a doctoral student interested in ESG and institutional analysis from a different institution, there might be a visiting opportunity.

 My style as a PhD adviser

 - My goal is to help you become an independent and productive scholar.
-I am not a micro-manager and will not impose a structure.
-However, a healthy dose of structure can also be helpful for those who need it.
-Make sure you reflect on this and explicitly ask me for it if you think some structure helps.
+I am not a micro-manager and tend to push you to do anything.
+However, if you believe that sometimes a healthy dose of structure with reminders and deadlines is helpful for you, please ask for it from me explicitly.

 - I respcet your boundaries and understand that you have multiple priorities in life.
 I don’t think research is the most important thing in life.
 It is unlikely that you will receive a message from me on holidays and weekends.